This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regional Variations

-Steller’s Jays thrive in coastal forests, while Snow Buntings brave the northern plains.
+Steller’s Jays rule the coastal forests, while Snow Buntings thrive in tundra landscapes.

 Identifying Alaska Birds